karenthchen/Association-between-three-dimensional-urban-form-and-depression/README.md

 - To predict outcomes, run python code/modelPredict/img2map5011_02_d2_48.py

 ## Individual level data
-- Access to mental health records, address, and socioeconomic variables is restricted by the Danish authorities.
-- These include the Danish Data Protection Agency, the Danish Health Data Authority, the Ethical Committee, and Statistics Denmark.
+- Access to individual mental health records, address, and socioeconomic status is restricted by the Danish authorities.
+These include the Danish Data Protection Agency, the Danish Health Data Authority, the Ethical Committee, and Statistics Denmark.